Do graduate courses count?

 After the excess hours counter has been updated after the drop/add deadline each term, you will receive an email from the Registrar’s Office informing you to check your excess hours counter.

-I graduated with my first bachelor’s degree from UCF and am currently pursuing a second bachelor’s degree at UCF.
+I graduated with my first bachelor’s degree and am currently pursuing a second bachelor’s degree at UCF.
 Am I exempt from excess hours fees?

 I am pursuing an Undergraduate Certificate in addition to my degree seeking program.
 Do Undergraduate Certificates at UCF count towards excess hours?